Grey-What/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files script list 10 recent files in current directory 14-findthatword script searches for patttern root in file 15-countthatword script counts line that contain pattern bin in file
+12-newest_files script list 10 recent files in current directory 14-findthatword script searches for patttern root in file 15-countthatword script counts line that contain pattern bin in file 16-whatsnext script prints lines containing root and three lines after that in file